Cadasta/cadasta-docs/en/09-XLSForms.md

 In the Cadasta Platform, the underlying technology that enables this comes from [XLSForm](http://xlsform.org/).
 XLSForm is a form standard that allow you to create forms using a spreadsheet.
 The forms \(which we call questionnaires\) are low-fi alternatives to a database.
 They are also designed to handle information of varying degrees of complexity.

+> David, would love your insight on how to make this a little bit more intuitive.

-You can start your project with one of these two ready-to-go questionnaires:
+You can start your project with one of the following ready-to-go questionnaires.
+They fall into two categories:

+* Non-Repeating Questionnaires
+* Repeating Questionnaires

+The difference is based on whether or not you want the options for some questions to repeat during your data collection.
+For example, you may need to collect data for multiple locations that all have the same relationship to a certain party.
+In that case, you would want to use a repeating questionnaire.
+If not, you'd want a non-repeating questionnaire.

+> Add link to section.

+_Read more about repeating questionnaires._

+Non-Repeating Questionnaires

-* [The minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) - which creates a schema for the bare minimum of data needed by the platform; and
+* [The minimum questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/minimum_cadasta_questionnaire.xlsx) creates a schema for the bare minimum of data needed by the platform; and

-* [The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) - which is the starting point for many of our partners.
+* [The standard questionnaire](https://s3-us-west-2.amazonaws.com/cadasta-resources/sample-forms/standard_cadasta_questionnaire.xlsx) is the starting point for many of our partners.
 It includes the same entry fields as the minimum questionnaire, with some added.

+Repeating Questionnaires

+> Add links to the below questionnaires

+* [The multiple location questionnaire]() lets you collect data for multiple locations that all relate to a single party, but may have different relationships to each one.
+For example, a community group may hold a lease for one property and have right-of-way access for another.
+If a party has the same relationship to all the locations, then a similar, alternative form is available - the [multiple location, single relationship questionnaire]().
+Both of these forms have many of the same fields as the minimum questionnaire.

+* [The multiple party questionnaire]() lets you collect data for multiple parties that may have relationships with a single location.
+For example, a building may be leased by many tenants and owned by another individual.
+In the event that the parties all have the same relationship with the location, then an alternative is available: the [multiple party, single relationship questionnaire]().
+Like the other repeating questionnaires, these forms have many of the same fields as the minimum questionnaire.

-You can use either of these forms as starting points for your project.
+You can use any of these forms as starting points for your project.
 You can also modify parts of these forms to fit your data collection needs.

 If you need to significantly modify these data entry fields, see the section on [customizing your questionnaire](#customizing-your-questionnaire).